spacetelescope/acstools/doc/source/calacs_hstcal.rst

   * Turn off parallel processing for PCTECORR.
 Try this option if you encounter problems running CALACS with PCTECORR=PERFORM.

+* --nthreads <N>

+  * Specify the number of threads used for PCTECORR.
+    The default is 'greedy' and will use that specified by the system environment variable OMP_NUM_THREADS.
+    If N > ``OMP_NUM_THREADS``, ``OMP_NUM_THREADS`` will be used instead.
+The option -1 takes precedence.

+* --ctegen <1|2>

+  * Specify which generation CTE correction to use, the default is 2.
+Gen 1 (officially deprecated) refers to the correction algorithm used in calacs version pre 9.2.0 in relation to the following ISRs ACS ISR 2010-03 and 2012-03.
+Gen 2 refers to the new CTE correction algorithm implemented in calacs version 9.2.0 (HSTCAL 1.3.0) in relation to the ISR (to be updated).

+* --pctetab <filename>

+  * Override the PCTETAB reference file specified in the image header.

 Parallel Processing with OpenMP
 -------------------------------

 By default, CALACS will attempt to perform PCTECORR using all available CPUs on your machine.
-You can set the maximum number of CPUs available for CALACS by setting the ``OMP_NUM_THREADS`` environmental variable.
+You can set the maximum number of CPUs available for CALACS by either using the command line option --nthreads <N> or by setting the ``OMP_NUM_THREADS`` environmental variable.

 In tcsh::